Updated: April 3, 2023 - 8 min read

 The thing with bad management is that it can lead to many different problems for the product manager, but also for the whole team.

 Bad management can mean you have a strict supervisor who wants to keep everything under control.
 It can mean you won’t feel guided well or appreciated enough.
-Maybe you’ll constantly have to fight management on any decisions you try to make.
+Perhaps you constantly have to fight management about any decisions you try to make.
 Or the general atmosphere in the team can be so toxic that you hate going to work every morning even though you truly believe in the product.

 Plenty of Room for Improvement